json-schema-form/angular-schema-form-add-ons/examples/README.md

 ## Basic

-The basic example just uses a normal input, and a button that re
+The basic example just uses a normal input, and a button that changes whatever string has been entered into camelCase.

-### Installation
-To use the example, enter its folder and run

-    npm install bower
-    node_modules/bower/bin/bower install

-This will first install bower, and then used the locally installed bower to install the project dependencies.

-### Running

-You should now be able to run the example.
-In

-### Building